Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Preliminaries

-The distance field is an efficient yet powerful way to implicitly represent the shape.
-In this part, we will recall two popular distance field representations, \textbf{signed distance field (SDF)} and \textbf{unsigned distance field (UDF)}. \paragraph{SDF} The minimum distance between an arbitrary point $p\in \mathbb{R}^3$ and $\partial\Omega$ can be described by
+A distance field provides an efficient and powerful way to represent a shape implicitly.
+In this section, we briefly review two commonly used variants: \textbf{signed distance field} and \textbf{unsigned distance field}.

-where $d(p,q)$ indicates the Euclidean distance between $p$ and $q$ and $\inf$ means infimum.
-Then, SDF can be defined as